Japan Trip, March 2004

 The koto section was quite thrilling though, starting with a long signed Kanemoto.
 This had a hamon of the type that shows the nidai starting to form sanbonsugi.
 The fully formed sanbonsugi is more something one expects in the line of smiths following the great nidai (shodai Magaroku).

 Following this was a masterpiece by Bizen Yasumitsu from the Oei period.
-Then it started to get really exciting because the second sword was the meito National Treasure Kitano Go.
-There are eight famous swords by Go from days of yore, and this is one.
+Then it started to get really exciting because the second sword was the meibutsu Kitano Go.
+There are at least eight famous swords by Go from days of yore, and this is one.
 It is overall flawless with a beautiful hada.
 I have seen three Go Yoshihiro at this point and all have been truly wonderful, making him my favorite smith.

 The hamon on this sword was particularly interesting as it had all kinds of activity moving in and out of it, so it was like someone had drawn a line of fire along the ha.
 Dark gorgeous chikei crossed in and became fabulous inazuma and uchinoke.
 This sword also had a massive kiri near the kissaki.
 Someone struck this sword as hard as you can with another, and it is nice to see that a smith as artistic as Go has works that have also shown to be true nihonto in practical use.